You shouldn’t build an app.

 My point is….

-And, business is booming.
+And business is booming.

-Before you move any further with your app idea, you must first acknowledge your goals.
+But before you move any further with your app idea, you must first acknowledge your goals.

 There’s no right or wrong answer.